Infidelity Counselling in Calgary | Betrayal Care

 In person in Calgary, or online across Alberta

 Most of our clients work with us virtually.
-Secure video sessions mean you can do this from your own home, on your own couch, without a commute on a day when leaving the house feels impossible.
-For those who prefer to be in the room, in-person sessions are available at our Calgary office.
+Secure video sessions mean you can do this from your own home, on your own couch, without a drive across the city on a day when leaving the house feels impossible.
+For those who prefer to be in the room, in-person sessions are available in Calgary with Joanna He, by appointment.

 The people you will work with

 At Betrayal Care you will always know who you are working with before your first session.
-Every therapist on our Alberta roster works only within the space of betrayal, infidelity, and relational trauma, so the care you receive comes from someone who does this work every day.
+Every therapist on our roster works only within the space of betrayal, infidelity, and relational trauma, so the care you receive comes from someone who does this work every day.
+Joanna sees clients in person in Calgary; the rest of the team works by secure video across Alberta and beyond.

 Paisley Newburn, Betrayal Care Client Care Coordinator